fcengman/fcengman/README.md

 - 👋 Hi, I’m @fcengman
-- 👀 I’m interested in data science, devops, and distributed systems.
+- 👀 I’m interested in data science, devops, and automation.
 - 🌱 I’m currently learning bash scripting and networking.
 - 📫 How to reach me fcengman@gmail.com